-All existing campaigns must be upgraded by mid-2013.
+- All existing campaigns must be upgraded by mid-2013.

-If you had separate campaigns for mobile devices and desktop, you will need to consolidate these into a single campaign.
+- If you had separate campaigns for mobile devices and desktop, you will need to consolidate these into a single campaign.
 You will be able to set a mobile bid multiplier at the campaign level but you will no longer have the ability to set mobile bids at the keyword level.

-Google considers tablets and desktops as the same thing so the bids and ads will be the same for these types of devices.
+- Google considers tablets and desktops as the same thing so the bids and ads will be the same for these types of devices.

-Losing keyword-level bid management controls for mobile devices is not great news but there are a couple of nice new things in Enhanced Campaigns that will benefit everyone:
+- Losing keyword-level bid management controls for mobile devices is not great news but there are a couple of nice new things in Enhanced Campaigns that will benefit everyone:

-The ability to create and monitor Sitelinks individually rather than as groupings of multiple Sitelinks.
+- The ability to create and monitor Sitelinks individually rather than as groupings of multiple Sitelinks.

-The ability to set bid multipliers at the regional level so that you don’t need to create separate campaigns for different regions when all you want to do is manage bids differently.
+- The ability to set bid multipliers at the regional level so that you don’t need to create separate campaigns for different regions when all you want to do is manage bids differently.
 For example if you advertise the same product in NY and CA, now you can set separate bids for the two states without having to create a duplicate campaign.

 On the other hand, if you have separate campaigns for mobile devices, I would wait at least 2-3 months before doing the transition so that you can learn from others who’ve gone through it and so that you can take some time to rethink your bid strategy.

 Frederick (“Fred”) Vallaeys joined Google in 2002 to help AdWords grow into a leading online marketing platform and he served as the AdWords Evangelist until 2012.
 Now he runs his own marketing business, Top Tier, to make online marketing more accessible to small businesses through education, tools and services.
 He speaks at numerous events, including the annual ASBDC conference, helping companies get their business online and grow through online marketing and technology.
-Read Frederick’s online marketing blog, follow him on Twitter, Facebook orGoogle+.
+Follow Frederick on Twitter or Facebook.